Best joint bank accounts in Canada for 2024

 Opening a joint account is best for people who are working towards similar financial goals together.
-Here's how to get started with a joint chequing or joint savings account in Canada.
+Here's how to get started with the best joint chequing and joint savings accounts in Canada.

 Joint accounts can be a great option for people who are on the same financial page, but can cause huge headaches for others.
 In this guide we breakdown when opting for a joint account makes sense, how these accounts work and how to choose the best joint bank account in Canada for you.